 Part of that foundation was already provided in detail in previous articles.
 Let’s make a quick review.

-1) Expectations need to be aligned with real achievements.
-Find out more info here.
+1.)
+Expectations need to be aligned with real achievements.

-Based on the above, you may have completed this list:
+Based on what I mentioned above, you may have already completed this list:

-e) Summarized your strength, weaknesses, opportunities, and threats (SWOT)
+e) Summarized your strengths, weaknesses, opportunities, and threats (SWOT).

 NEXT PHASE: THE TRADING DOCUMENT